Martin Green (professor): Education

 Green was born in Brisbane on 20 July 1948, and was educated at the selective Brisbane State High School, graduated from University of Queensland and completed his PhD on a Commonwealth Scholarship at McMaster University in Canada, where he specialised in solar energy.

+Research

 In 1974, at the University of New South Wales, he initiated the Solar Photovoltaics Group which soon worked on the development of silicon solar cells.
-The group had their success in the early 80s through producing a 20% efficient silicon cell, which now has been improved to 25%.

-Research
+In the early 1980s, Green developed numerous technologies that increased the efficiency of solar power generation.
+Many of Green's students during this period later became significant in the development of China's solar industry, including Shi Zhengrong.

 Green has published several books on solar cells both for popular science and deep research.
 The "buried contact solar cell" was developed at UNSW in 1984.
 Green also served on the Board of the Sydney-based Pacific Solar Pty Ltd (later known as CSG Solar), as Research Director.
-Green's portrait was painted with fellow scientist Ross Garnaut for the Archibald Prize 2010.
-The painting was a finalist, losing to a portrait of Tim Minchin.

 Awards and honours

-Green has received several awards including:
+Green has received many awards including: